diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 1. Enable import maps on google-chrome by putting in the address bar the url `chrome://flags/`, then search for import maps in the search bar and enable the flag "Experimental Productivity Features".

+{{< figure src="/blog/import-maps/chrome-experimental-importmap-min.png" title="Chrome flag Experimental Productivity Features " alt="Chrome flag Experimental Productivity Features image" >}}

 2. Use a polyfill, in this moment there are two,[es-module-shims](https://github.com/guybedford/es-module-shims) and [SystemJS](https://github.com/systemjs/systemjs) for the following example I'll be using the first one.

 Let's begin setting up the example by installing the required dependencies

 - `es-dev-server` we are going to need a server because the polyfill uses the fetch api.
 - `es-module-shims` the polyfill that's going to do the import magic
-- `lit-element` the dependency that uses the node module ecosystem
+- `lit-element` the dependency that uses the npm system

 Install the dependencies with yarn only, we'll need the generated `yarn.lock` file for later.